Taikyoku Sandan - Third Cause

 Taikyoku Sandan introduces the beginner for the first time to a new hand technique, chudan-uchi-uke (inside outward block), and to a new basic stance, kokutsu-dachi (back stance).
-At the same time this kata maintains the use of chudan-oi-zuki (middle level lunge punch), jodan-oi-zuki (upper level lunge punch), gedan-barai (lower level down block) and zenkutsu-dachi (front stance) found in the previous two katas.
+At the same time this kata maintains the use of chudan-oi-zuki (middle level lunge punch), jodan-oi-zuki (upper level lunge punch), gedan-barai (downward sweeping block) and zenkutsu-dachi (front stance) found in the previous two katas.

-To return to a ready position after the last movement of the kata leave your right foot in place and withdraw your left foot so as to stand up once again facing forward in hachiji-dachi (natural stance).
+Return to a ready position after the last movement of the kata.
+Leaving your right foot in place withdraw your left foot to stand up once again facing forward in hachiji-dachi (natural stance).
 You must now formally end the kata.
-You do this by bringing your left foot half way in towards your right foot and your right foot half way in towards your left foot so that you are now standing with your feet together.
-At the same time as you bring your feet together also bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
+Bring your left foot half way in towards your right foot, and your right foot half way in towards your left foot so that you are now standing with your feet together.
+At the same time as you bring your feet together bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
 Now rei (bow).
-After bowing, step out with your left foot and then your right foot and once again stand in hachiji-dachi (natural stance) while at the same time bringing your hands from your sides and hold them in a ready position in front of you with your fists closed.
+After bowing step out with your left foot, and then your right foot, and once again stand in hachiji-dachi (natural stance).
+At the same time bringing your hands from your sides, and hold them in a ready position in front of you with your fists closed.